aibor/virtrun/README.md

 the kernel and machine type used.
 If you don't get any output, try different transport types with flag `-transport`

-All flags that are given after the binaries will be passed to the guest's `/init` program.
+All flags that are given after the binary will be passed to the guest's `/init` program.
 There is special handling for file related gotestflags.
 Those are rewritten to virtual consoles before they are passed.
 So, gotestflags like coverprofile can be used.

 ## Standalone mode

-In Standalone mode, the first given binary is required to be able to act as a system init binary.
+In Standalone mode, the given binary is required to be able to act as a system init binary.
 The only essential required functions are to communicate the exit code on stdout and shutdown the system.